-Denis Mackenzie’s award-winning memoir The Road to Ladakh is an enjoyable and insightful book about the pains and pleasures of travel and the rewards of experience.
+Denis Mackenzie’s award-winning memoir on the trial of travelling in Asia The Road to Ladakh is an enjoyable and insightful book about the pains and pleasures of travel and the rewards of experience.
 An engaging and amusing book featuring insightful insights and tips on trips and travel, along with an informative travelogue of his journey through the northern capitals of Russia and the West.
 School & Public Library – please login.
 We hope you enjoy your visit to this website!

 Denis Mackenzie is an author whose books are a mixture of fiction and non-fiction.
 The Road to Ladakh, his memoir of a three-month trip to Ladakh, combines the author’s love for reading with his passion for travel.
 Mackenzie’s book describes his experiences in an easy-to-read, easy-to-use style.

 One of Mackenzie‘s main goals in his book is to explain his life’s journey, and the impact it has had on him, his family, friends, colleagues and, most importantly, his own self.
 “The Road to Ladakh” highlights his desire to share his thoughts and emotions on all things that have made him happy or sad.
 In his memoir, he writes about his childhood, his experiences as a soldier, his travels, his family and friends.
 Through his life as an author, it is hoped that he will reach people who have similar interests and passions as himself.

 Like any author, Denis Mackenzie takes some risks when writing a memoir.
 His memoir involves a lot of personal experiences and is at times a bit embarrassing for the author.
 Nevertheless, the memoir is a fascinating journey that gives the reader an insight into Mackenzie’s personality and how he sees the world.